gokit/docker/Readme.md

 The above only builds all images for the go version `1.11.2` and only the gcloud component `pubsub-emulator`.

-The `GOVERSION` and `COMPONENT` make variables can be set to list items which are strings seperated by space like below:
+The `GOVERSION` and `COMPONENTS` make variables can be set to list items which are strings seperated by space like below:

 ```bash